-The charge drink driving exceed PCA (1), often referred to as simply a drink driving charge, is an offence frequently heard in the Magistrates Court.
+The charge Exceed PCA s.
+49(1)(b), often referred to as simply a drink driving charge, is an offence frequently heard in the Magistrates Court.

 The circumstances of the charge of drink driving are, typically, where a person drives or is in control of a motor vehicle whilst having the prescribed concentration of alcohol or more present in their blood or breath.

-To prove the charge of a drink driving exceed PCA (1), the Police or Prosecution need to demonstrate that the accused drove or was in charge of a motor vehicle and that the accused had the prescribed concentration of alcohol or more present in their blood or breath.
+To prove the charge of Exceed PCA s.
+49(1)(b), the Police or Prosecution need to demonstrate that the accused drove or was in charge of a motor vehicle and that the accused had the prescribed concentration of alcohol or more present in their blood or breath.

 Deciding on whether to plead guilty or not guilty is an important decision.
 An experienced drink driving lawyer can advise you on how to get the best result and minimise the impact on your life, based on your individual circumstances.